per-gron/blackhole/README.markdown

                  (set! module#ns-file (path-expand "ns.dat" blackhole-path))
                  (println "Loaded Black Hole."))))

-* Edit `blackhole-path` to point to where Black Hole is located.
 * You can now run Black Hole with the command `bsc`